PateJate/Live64/README.md

 6502 is very similar to 6510, but ever so slightly different.
 It's explained more in-depth on [Wikipedia](https://en.wikipedia.org/wiki/MOS_Technology_6510).

 ## Where/when can I get it?
 Live64 will be available on this repository as soon as I get it roughly working.

-I'm aiming to make it work on Linux as well with Wine.
-Although with someone's help, I'll gladly try to make a native port.
+## What will it run on?
+It's mainly focused to run on Linux, using Qt.
+Support for Windows could maybe be worked on when I've released a fully working Linux build.

+Support for Android and iOS (and Plasma Mobile) could be to come at some point.

 ## Is Live64 free?
-In the sense of no cost, yes.
-However, for the time being, Live64 is *not free* copyright-wise.
-I'll probably still allow you to use the source code with permission if you ask nicely.
-### Why?
-I don't want to go down the rabbit hole of open source licences quite yet.
+Live64 will be free and open source, probably available under GPLv3?